barsdeveloper/parser-nostrum/README.md

 ```

 ### `.atLeast(n)`
-Ensures a parser matches at least `n` times.
+Matches a parser at least `n` times.
 ```JavaScript
 myParser.atLeast(2)
 ```

 ### `.atMost(n)`
-Limits a parser match to at most `n` times.
+Matches a parser at most `n` times.
 ```JavaScript
 myParser.atMost(5)
 ```

 ### `.opt()`
-Makes a parser optional.
+Optional parser, it is equivalent to `P.alt(myParser, P.success())`.
 ```JavaScript
 myParser.opt()
 ```

 ### `.sepBy(separator)`
-Parses a list of elements separated by a given separator.
+Parses a list of elements separated by a given separator, expects at least one myParser match.
 ```JavaScript
 myParser.sepBy(P.reg(/\s*,\s*/))
 ```